Skip to content

 • 1/2 day

-VISUAL LITERACY courses focus on development of critically thinking and understanding visual cues.
+courses focus on development of critically thinking and understanding visual cues.
 The Visual Literacy course makes use of still and moving images to teach histories and perspectives in meaning making.
 Reading images by signs, symbols, contexts of history and art history.
 The course utilises photography with students and refers to history in art and photography for learning.
 Students make their own photos and learn how to write and speak about the meaning of their signs, symbols, and historic context.
 Archetypes, narrative structures, abstraction and representation, and incorporating Roland Barthes, Death of the Author, the course examines the roles of the viewer and viewed.
 Going through graphic design, history of painting, photography, film making, historic contexts and propaganda.
-The aims are to cultivate understandings in the ways subjects are imagined and projected, and provide the critical thinking skills necessary for students of all ages to navigate communicating through images.
+The aims are to cultivate understandings in the ways subjects are imagined and projected, and provide the critical thinking skills necessary for students of all ages to navigate communicating through both images and a reality saturated by images.

 SEGMENTS